MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 .. code-block:: bash

-   arthur@goldenheart$ bb list --catalog /mnt/backup --log
+   arthur@heartofgold$ bb list --catalog /mnt/backup --log
-   arthur@goldenheart$ cat /mnt/backup/backup.list
+   arthur@heartofgold$ cat /mnt/backup/backup.list

 Now that we have identified a backup, let's proceed with the restore